iam-agf/send-your-ip/README.md

 ```

 Then save it.
-Now run
+Now run:

 ```
 systemctl enable ip